 The new leaflet has been produced with the generous support of the Downlands Trust.

-Work will soon be underway cutting back and removing trees affected by ash die-back.
-This is to minimise the reduce the risk on the public highway and will affect principally the corner of the park between Croydon Lane and Woodmansterne Road.
+Work is now underway cutting back and removing trees affected by ash die-back.
+This is to minimise the reduce the risk on the public highway and principally affects the corner of the park between Croydon Lane and Woodmansterne Road.

 Come and help us keep our park neat and tidy.
 Bring some gloves, bags and pickers will be provided.